mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 ## Application Data Framing and Type Advertisements

 Application messages carried by MLS are opaque to the protocol; they can contain arbitrary data.
-Each application that uses MLS needs to define the format of its `application_data` and any mechanism necessary to determine the format of that content over the lifetime of an MLS group.
-In many applications, this means managing format migrations for groups with multiple members who may each be offline at unpredictable times.
+Each application which uses MLS needs to define the format of its `application_data` and any mechanism necessary to determine the format of that content over the lifetime of an MLS group.
+In many applications this means managing format migrations for groups with multiple members who may each be offline at unpredictable times.

 > **RECOMMENDATION:** Use the default content mechanism defined in
-> {{Section 3.3 of EXTENSIONS}}, unless the specific application defines another
+> {{Section 3.3 of I-D.ietf-mls-extensions}}, unless the specific application defines another
-> mechanism that more appropriately addresses the same requirements for that
+> mechanism which more appropriately addresses the same requirements for that
 > application of MLS.

 The MLS framing for application messages also provides a field where clients can